gbrucepayne/pyatcommand/README.md

 ### Lecacy Client

+The original version of this library operated as follows and is supported.
+This approach can also be used to retrieve *full raw* responses including all formatting characters.

 #### Legacy Command/Response support

-The original version of this library operated as follows and is supported:

 1. AT commmand, with optional timeout, is submitted by a function call `send_at_command()` which: